Biancagambino7/MedMNIST-models/README.md

 # 🧠 Model Comparison on MedMNIST (DermaMNIST)

 This project explores **image classification on the MedMNIST dataset**, with a specific focus on **DermaMNIST**.
 The goal is to compare multiple machine learning and deep learning models to determine which performs best when considering **both accuracy and computational efficiency**.
+From there we used an autoencoder and a diffusion model to essentially scan the images, pull essential feautres, and then recosntruct the original image that are very similar, but just smoother.
+The diffusion model works similarly, however it adds noise and then denoises the images to make them smoother.

 All experiments are implemented and run in **Google Colab**, but you can find the main dataset [here](https://medmnist.com/)